xujinchang/HAR-stacked-residual-bidir-LSTMs/README.md

 Then, change the X_test_path to the feature path.

 After that, you can just run test.py if you have installed the tensorflow 0.11.0rc0

+Finally, if you want to produce the test_prediction.pkl, you can run the pro_result.py.